-Step 7: Within 10 days following the student's notification of the request for appeal, the Academic Standards and Appeals Committee will meet and review the data and previous recommendations.
+Step 7.
+Within 10 days following the student's notification of the request for appeal, the Academic Standards and Appeals Committee will meet and review the data and previous recommendations.

 - 1. The committee may request additional information and/or the parties involved to appear before the committee. - 2.
-The Academic Standards and Appeals Committee decision will be sent to the Provost and Vice President for Academic Affairs, with a copy being sent as a matter of record to the Associate Vice President Academic Affairs/Academic Programs, student, faculty, member, department chair, and the faculty member's college dean.
+The Academic Standards and Appeals Committee decision will be sent to the Provost and Vice President for Academic Affairs, with a copy being sent as a matter of record to the Associate Vice President of Undergraduate Education & Student Success, student, faculty member, department chair/associate dean, and the faculty member's college dean.
 The Provost and Vice President for Academic Affairs is responsible for enforcing the committee's decision.
 The committee's decision is final.